 - You may rewrite any assignment that receives a grade of 60 or lower.
-(This allowance pertains only to writing assignments, not the midterm exam or the final exam.)
-The rewrite is due no later than two class days after you receive the assignment back, no later than the beginning of that class period.
+(This allowance pertains only to writing assignments, not to the midterm exam or the final exam.)
+The rewrite is due no later than two class days after you receive the assignment back from the instructor, no later than the beginning of that second class period.
 It is your responsibility to meet this deadline.
 The rewrite grade and the original grade will be averaged to determine your final grade for that assignment. - You must return the original work with your rewrite.
-If no original is submitted with the rewrite, the rewrite will not be graded. - Rewrites also will be subject to greater scrutiny.
-Mistakes I may have missed the first time around I may catch on the subsequent read.
+If no original is submitted with the rewrite, the rewrite will not be graded. - Rewrites will be subject to greater scrutiny.
+Mistakes that I may have missed on your original assignment will most likely be caught on the subsequent read.
 Proofread your rewrites carefully!